 If you have already registered, access the tutorials by clicking here, or by selecting the Network from the Publications tab above.

-The World Bank urgently needs a strong, rights-based gender safeguard that protects the rights of women, men, girls and boys.
-To contribute to the Bank's safeguards consultation process, members of the Global Gender IFI Watcher Network, which represents nearly 270 members from 83 countries,
+The World Bank urgently needs a first-ever strong, rights-based gender safeguard that protects the rights of women, men, girls and boys.
+To contribute to the Bank's safeguards consultation process, members of the Global Gender IFI Watcher Network, which represents nearly 289 members from 83 countries,

 collaboratively identified essential principles of a strong gender safeguard.
 We urge the Bank to integrate each of the mandates into the new Gender Safeguards Policy to ensure its effectiveness.

-In April 2013, the World Bank has placed the Network's content on its safeguards consultation website.
-We hope this bodes well for a forthcoming World Bank safeguards policy but we must continue campaigning for one since strong forces in the World Bank oppose a gender safeguards policy.
+In 2013, the World Bank placed the Network's content on its safeguards consultation website.
+We hope this bodes well for a forthcoming World Bank safeguards policy but we must continue campaigning since strong forces in the World Bank oppose a gender safeguards policy.

 How Do IFI Gender Policies Stack Up?